Caitlyn Jenner May Have Confirmed the News of Kylie Jenner's Pregnancy

 Ryan Seacrest was just as invested in this story as the fans and given his close relationship to the family, specifically momager Kris Jenner, decided to ask THE question on everyone’s mind.

-Bubbles appeared.
-Ryan and Live with Kelly and Ryan co-star Kelly Ripa nervously awaited the response.
+Bubbles appeared on the cellphone as Ryan and Live with Kelly and Ryan co-star Kelly Ripa nervously awaited the response.

 Finally, Kris came through, informing Ryan that “Kylie’s not confirming anything.”